 Kayla Lochner – Administration Officer

 Kayla joined the Institute for Global Development in April 2018, making the move from the fundraising sector.
 Kayla has extensive experience in youth representation in public policy, customer service and an academic background in anthropology.
 She is currently completing her coursework in a Master in Development Studies having completed her thesis last year investigating Fairtrade coffee co-operatives in the Gayo Highlands of Indonesia.

 IGD Lecture Series

 The IGD will be hosting a regular lecture series in 2019, welcoming international guest speakers and discussing a variety of development issues.
 These events will be followed by networking and refreshments.
 To stay up to date, join our mailing list.

-The Institute for Global Development and the Women in Asia Forum will host the 2019 Women in Asia Conference at UNSW, Sydney.
+The Institute for Global Development and the Women in Asia Forum hosted the 2019 Women in Asia Conference at UNSW, Sydney.

 Theme: Women in Asia in an Era of Anti-Elitism: Responding to the Challenge of Rising Populism and its Threat to Gender Inclusivity